I am a Child of God

 Keynote speaker Mark Shaw works with Vision of Hope, a women’s residential program that deals with addictions, eating disorders, self-harm and unplanned pregnancies.
 This interview with Craig and Jim was recorded live at the 2017 Institute “Addictions: Grace for the Journey.”

 Ed Welch is a counselor and faculty member at the Christian Counseling and Educational Foundation (CCEF) and was our keynote speaker at the 2017 Institute “Addictions: Grace for the Journey.”
-In this interview with Craig and Jim, he explains how he views the intersection between shame and addiction and how to address it with counselees.t with counselees.
+In this interview with Craig and Jim, he explains how he views the intersection between shame and addiction and how to address it with counselees.

 Our keynote speaker Chris Moles sits down with Craig and Jim to discuss how he got into counseling domestic abuse cases and ministering to abusers.
 They also discuss his book, ͞The Heart of Domestic Abuse.͟ This interview was recorded live at the 2017 Institute “Addictions: Grace for the Journey.”